Business & Operations

 What is Price Genius and how does it work?

 Price Genius is ShopBroker's AI-powered pricing tool.
 When a seller creates a listing, Price Genius checks multiple data sources in sequence: internal transaction history for similar items, UPC product databases for retail pricing context, and Claude AI for current market comparison.
-The system provides a suggested price range.
-Sellers can accept, adjust, or ignore the suggestion.
+The system provides a suggested price range, auto-generated descriptions, and estimated delivery dimensions (size and weight).
+Sellers can accept, adjust, or ignore the suggestions.

 What AI does ShopBroker use?